The First Lady of British Jazz, Claire Martin, has won eight British Jazz Awards and was awarded an O.B.E. in 2011.

 2016 was spent touring and promoting Claire’s brand new project with the legendary singer/saxophonist Ray Gelato.
 With the swinging Dave Newton trio the pair will release their Linn recording We’ve Got a World That Swings in May and play UK theatres and festivals throughout the coming year.
 Claire will also be appearing this year with the singer pianist Joe Stilgoe, the award-winning vocalist Liane Carroll and the nine-piece outfit which features the Tippet Quartet called 'Hollywood Romance’.

 In 2018 Claire was awarded a Gold Badge Award by the British Academy of Songwriters, Composers and Authors (BASCA).
 Presented by the songwriting and composing community, the Gold Badge Awards celebrate exceptional talent in the UK music industry; individuals who inspire or support creativity and the professional lives of BASCA members.
-One month later Claire won her eight British Jazz Award, as she was announced as the winner in the 'Best Vocalist' category.
+One month later Claire won her eighth British Jazz Award, as she was announced as the winner in the 'Best Vocalist' category.

 Her next album will feature her all-Swedish trio who made their UK debut at Ronnie Scott’s legendary London jazz club with Claire in 2018.
 It provided an exciting first chance for fans to preview material for Claire’s twentieth album which will be released by Linn in 2019.
 Uppsala-born pianist/arranger Martin Sjöstedt leads the trio comprising bassist Niklas Fernqvist and drummer Daniel Fredriksson.